-Ofgem set the upper price limit for our Standard and Energy Assist tariffs (known as a cap) and have also introduced changes to how suppliers can apply Direct Debit discounts.* These discounts will no longer be a fixed amount and will be a unique amount depending on where you live, your meter type and how much energy you use.
+Ofgem set the upper price limit for our Standard and Energy Assist tariffs (known as a cap) and have also introduced changes to how suppliers can apply Direct Debit discounts.* These discounts are no longer a fixed amount and are a unique amount depending on where you live, your meter type and how much energy you use.
 The changes could affect what you pay.
 Understandably, you may have questions about this and so below are the answers to the most commonly asked questions.

 Frequently asked questions

 How are Standard and Energy Assist tariffs changing?

 Due to recent changes by Ofgem, the price of our Standard and Energy Assist tariffs has changed in two ways.

 The introduction of a price cap means that Ofgem have set an upper limit for how suppliers can charge customers who are on our standard tariffs.
 This cap will be reviewed every six months (April and October) to make sure it reflects our underlying costs of supplying energy.
 This change means that for some of our customers, from the effective date, their price has automatically decreased, and for others their price has risen in line with the new price cap.